gbif/model-material/data-mapping.md

 The Unified Model ('UM' hereafter) is highly normalized and it may seem overwhelming at first.
 That is understandable.
 Remember that the UM is mean to be a comprehensive representation that accommodates all use cases.
 It may not seem the simplest way to represent the data you'll be mapping because it is meant to cover other prespectives as well.
 As such, please also keep in mind that this exercise is to test the capacity of the UM to faithfully represent the data in collection management systems in aggregate, not to determine a least common denominator publishing model, such as is the case with Darwin Core archives.

-## Suggested steps
+## General considerations

-Below is a suggested stepwise approach to map your data to the tables in the UM.
 As a general rule for his exercise, when creating tables in the UM, use resolvable global unique identifiers for the 'ID' fields if you have them.
 If you don't, use non-resolvable global unique identifiers if you have them.
 If you don't, generate UUIDS as identifiers in place of the identifiers that are unique only within the scope of your database.
 In cases where your database does not have identifiers for records that can be inferred for the UM, generate UUIDs for these identifiers.

 In this document there will be illustrative figures for parts of the UM and how they fit together.
 These figures take the form of Entity-Relationship (ER) diagrams whose primary purpose is to illustrate the structure of the UM.
 These diagrams do not necessarily show the full set of fields for the tables they represent, nor does it show data types and other constraints.
 The definitive version of the tables to populate is in the database creation script ([schema.sql](./schema.sql)).